Camping coach: London and North Eastern Railway

-Construction and layout
+LNER construction and layout

 The vehicles selected for conversion were varied but there were several common characteristics.
 They were mostly five-compartment, six-wheel coaches of 1880s and 1890s vintage.
 Most of the fittings were stripped out of three of the compartments including the partitions between them to make a living room and kitchen area.
 The remaining two compartments remained for use as bedrooms, these had the seat backs removed, providing four berths, and were fitted with two upper berths in one of the compartments, providing an additional two berths for a total of six berths.

 The first batch of 35 conversions for use in 1933 and 1934 lacked any means of interior access from the living room to the bedrooms, subsequent conversions were provided with an inside corridor and the early vehicles retrospectively modified in 1936.
 Space was found for the corridor by constructing the ends of the beds with a hinge, which could be turned back to permit passage through the doorway.
 Four other conversions were made, all to bogie equipped stock, 3 were converted into 8 berth camping coaches for use along the Norfolk coast and one became the Touring Camping Coach.

 There were no mains services provided and campers were expected to use the station facilities for toilets and water.
 Paraffin was initially used for both cooking and lighting.
 Campers were expected to be self-sufficient during their stay.

 The coaches proved immediately popular, 1,773 enquiries within a month and all ten coaches continuously occupied through July, August and September.

-Locations
+LNER locations

 In both of the 1933 and 1934 seasons it was possible to book a camping coach and have it positioned at a station of your choice (within certain criteria) along a branch line, in some circumstances it was possible to have your coach moved during the course of your stay from one station to another.
 This practice was discontinued from 1935 when the advertised locations of the coaches were considered to be fixed for the season.

 In 1933 coaches were located at Alston, Bowes, Glaisdale, Pateley Bridge and Staintondale.

 The remaining five coaches could be positioned at any of: